frmerinodynatrace/Dynatrace-Dashboards-Gen3/ReadMeApplicationBusinessOverview.md

 ![Application Business Overview Dashboard](ExecutiveBusinessOverview-0.png)

-The dashboard header section has three filters that you can apply to your Executive Overview Dashboard:
+The dashboard header section has two filters that you can apply to your Executive Overview Dashboard:
 - AppName - List of applications currently monitored by Dynatrace.
 Select the application to filter the dashboard for any application.
-- MilestoneGoal - List of conversion goals.
-Select the conversion goal that indicates the start of a business transaction.
 - ConversionGoal - List of conversion goals.
 Select the conversion goal that indicates the completion of a business transaction.

 ![Application Business Overview Dashboard](ApplicationBusinessOverview-1.png)